kandersolar/pvlib-python/paper/2023/paper.md

 datasets relevant to PV modeling.
-These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset labels and units to pvlib conventions.
-As of version 0.9.5, `pvlib.iotools` contains functions to download data from half a dozen weather dataset providers, plus file reading/parsing functions for twice that number of solar resource file formats.
+These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset labels and units to pvlib conventions [@Jensen2023].
+As of version 0.10.0, `pvlib.iotools` contains functions to download data from half a dozen weather dataset providers (UPDATE), plus file reading/parsing functions for twice that number of solar resource file formats.

 These additions are discussed in more detail in [@pvpmc_2023_update] and [@pvpmc2022_pvlib_update].